The Dear Adolf Radio Program

 Notes on Provenances:

-The most helpful provenances were the log of the radioGOLDINdex and newspaper listings.
+The most helpful provenances were newspaper listings and LIFE magazine.

 Bogus Encoding Alert: virtually all circulating collections of Dear Adolf are up-encoded from their original 64-bit encodes to 'fake' 128-bit encodes.
 This practice renders an identical-sounding recording with the identical sound wave characteristics and content but wastes almost 6 Mbs of storage per recording.
 The nominal size of a 15-minute, 64-bit .mp3 recording is about 7 Mbs.
 Whoever's engaging in this practice is simply attempting to give the appearance of a 'near-CD quality' encode to a nominally encoded 64-bit .mp3.
 Buyers and downloaders beware.